weglot/core-talent-assessment/README.md

 Finally, open a pull-request between our repo and your fork [here](https://github.com/weglot/core-talent-assessment/compare).

-1. We will test your code with 4 PHP versions (5.6, 7.0, 7.1, 7.2)
+1. We will test your code with 4 PHP versions (7.0, 7.1, 7.2)
-2. You should not add and commit code, it's managed by the ``talent-assessment`` commands
+2. You should not add and commit code, it's managed by the ``talent-assessment`` command

 Good luck !